 If you are forced to land in a field with long grass or crops, do not de-rig where you are.
 Walk in the shortest straight line to the edge of the field, and then round the edge to a gate, so as to do the minimum of damage.

 If, despite all your care, you do cause some damage, don’t just make your escape.
-Report what has happened to the farmer, or if he is out leave your name and address and contact him later.
+Report what has happened to the farmer, or if they are out leave your name and address and contact them later.
 You are, after all, insured for any damage you may cause, so it will only cost you a few minutes of your time and may prevent an unpleasant situation for the next pilot who lands there.

-If you land near the farm, it’s a good idea to call in and apologise for landing without permission, and you never know he might offer you a lift back!
+If you land near the farm, it’s a good idea to call in and apologise for landing without permission, and you never know they might offer you a lift back!